sagemathinc/cocalc/notes/final_push.md

 @@@@@@@@@@@@

+- (1:00) [ ] syncdoc: last edit sometimes doesn't cause other clients to sync -- broadcast doesn't happen or something (?)

 - (1:30?) [ ] syncdoc: implement sophisticated cursor relocation code, instead of my funny special character code.
 This should be possible now that we apply a patch in chuncks.
 - (3:00?) [ ] sagews html editing: try using tinymce to edit %html cells (?)
 NEW release! http://www.tinymce.com/